iAmALittleKid/tvmaze-powerpuff-girls/README.md

 ## Why?

-This project is part of the selection process for Front-End Developer sent by **agap2IT**.
+This project is part of the selection process for Front-End Developer sent by **Bee Eng**.

-The challenge is to make an application that consumes information about the "Powerpuff Girls" TV Show and show informations to the user.
+The challenge is to make an application that consumes information about the "Powerpuff Girls" TV Show from TVMaze Api and shows informations to the user.

 ## Some Observations about this App